fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 )
 ```

 The reason for this is that the statement might return value null but the _ReactDOM.createRoot_ does not accept null as parameter.
-With the [! operator](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#non-null-assertion-operator-postfix-), it is possible to assert the TypeScript compiler that the value is not null.
+With the [! operator](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#non-null-assertion-operator-postfix-), it is possible to assert to the TypeScript compiler that the value is not null.

 Earlier in this part we [warned](https://fullstackopen.com/en/part9/first_steps_with_type_script#type-assertion) about the dangers of type assertions, but in our case the assertion is ok since we are sure that the file <i>index.html</i> indeed has this particular id and the function is always returning a HTMLElement.